Tuesday, July 10, 2018

 Critiques of Merleau-Ponty and Gibson

 In describing the process of finding this 'resonance' between us and the world–the process of finding the "maximum sharpness of perception and action" that allows us to "co-exist with" and attune ourselves to the world–, Merleau-Ponty relies on a certain conception of embodiment and sensorimotor perception.
-Shusterman (2009) has critiqued Merleau-Ponty's theory of embodiment as postulating a "universal and unchanging primordial body consciousness" (2009, 139) that misses out on articulating the subject's embeddedness in social contexts.
+Shusterman (2009) has critiqued Merleau-Ponty's theory of embodiment as postulating a "universal and unchanging primordial body consciousness" (2009, 139) that misses out on articulating the subject's embeddedness in social and cultural contexts.
 This is likely a well-founded critique, but it would be a mistake to assume that for Merlau-Ponty, this primal body consciousness is all that is involved in the process of attuning ourselves to a certain world, or even just finding the right distance from which to see a Monet painting.
 If this was the case, everyone, because of the 'same' sensorimotor search for clarity, would find the same distance to the painting regardless of the cultural context that the work appears in, something that we know is not true.
 Only emphasizing this sensorimotoric search for 'clarity' and basing this in a universal body consciousness and the perceptual principles that humans share as members of the same species would lead to the same form of determinism as when 'musicologists' (to use DeNora's charicature) believe that the meaning of a piece of music resides in the properties of sound.
 We have only then replaced the sounds with a more sophisticated theory of affordances.

 This is, in a sense, the criticism that Varela et. al (2016) directs towards Gibson's ecological theory.
 Despite being ecological in orientation, Gibson's theory actually misses to fully articulate the deep relationality of perception.
 This is because for Gibson, that which is perceived by "picking up" and "seeking out sources of stimulation" is not itself fundamentally affected by the nature of perceptually guided action because it is invariant:

 "The observer may or may not perceive or attend to the affordance, according to his needs, but the affordance, being invariant is always there the be perceived."
-(Gibson, 2015, 130)
+(Gibson 2015, 130)

 In Gibsons view, the affordances are unique to the species and the special interests of the subjects that perceives them but are not so much 'constructed' by those subjects as the subjects are enabled to 'pick out' those affordances from the environment.
 This perspective, despite DeNora arguing otherwise, therefore downplays the role of perception as a truly creative act, and it therefore leads to a kind of determinism.